1 in 6 children in England now has a probable mental health issue, says the latest NHS report, compared with 1 in 8 in 2017.

 Currently, there is a yawning gap between the number of children suffering anxiety and depression and the availability of resources to help them.
 (More info on our Campaign page)

-That’s why are aiming to raise £10,000 to expand our current youth mental health provision and create ‘Talk It Out’ Drop-in Sessions for 5-16 year-olds in as many of our Community Hubs as possible.
+That’s why are aiming to raise £10,000 to expand our current youth mental health provision and create ‘Talk It Out’ Sessions for 5-16 year-olds in as many of our Community Hubs as possible.

 Imagine being the parent of a child who is self-harming and being put on a waiting list anything from 3 months to 2 years depending on your postcode.